-Your career doesn’t define you, but for most people it’s what puts food on their plates and a roof over their heads.
+Your career doesn’t define you.
+For most people, it’s what puts food on their plates and a roof over their heads.

 Millennials have started to change the rules of the workplace (much like Gen X did before them).
 However, there are some basic, universal words of wisdom that everyone should keep in mind.
 Here are our top-level pieces of career advice to help you get the most from your career and optimize your earnings potential.

 - Merely getting deliverables done on time is the bare minimum that is expected of you.
-If you never go beyond that, then you’re in the perfect job (ie don’t expect to be promoted).
+If you never go beyond that, then you’re at the right level for you (i.e., don’t expect to be promoted).